-This will also fall under the basic under the hood check-ups and not to mention it is illegal and utterly dangerous to drive cars without screen wash.
+This will also fall under the basic under-the-hood check-ups and not to mention it is illegal and utterly dangerous to drive cars without screenwash.
 Ensure it’s topped up, particularly in the colder time of year.
 There is no minimum level check recommended on it, just make sure that you have it full whenever you check it.
-It is also recommended to use the right type of screen wash as a top-up, not just water as it will freeze up in sub-zero temperature.
+It is also recommended to use the right type of screen wash as a top-up, not just water as it will freeze up in sub-zero temperatures.

 Car Maintenance – Watch out for your tires

-Keep an eye on the condition of your vehicle tyres and look for any bulges and unusual wear.
-Check car tyre pressure and top it up if needed to the required pressure.
-The most car would have the desired car pressure rating on a sticker near the front driver door.
+Keep an eye on the condition of your vehicle tires and look for any bulges and unusual wear.
+Check car tire pressure and top it up if needed to the required pressure.
+Most cars would have the desired car pressure rating on a sticker near the front driver door.
 Remember, excessively low or high tire pressure can change how your vehicle drives and how your tires wear out, some of the time shortening their life expectancy.
-Tires should be the right sort and size for your model.
-The UK requires at least 1.6mm of car tyre depth, but other countries or states may have different standards.
+The tires should be the right sort and size for your model.
+The UK requires at least 1.6mm of car tire depth, but other countries or states may have different standards.

-Attempting the 20p test is a fast and basic method of checking if your tyre treads are over the basic legal limit.
+Attempting the 20p test is a fast and basic method of checking if your tire treads are over the basic legal limit.

 Car maintenance – Check your battery